zmruhi1/portfolio/about.md

  I am Zurana Mehrin Ruhi from Dhaka, Bangladesh.
 I completed my bachelor's degree in Computer Science from BRAC University Bangladesh.

 Currently, I am working as a Research Assistant at University of Saarland while pursuing my master's degree in Data Science and Artificial Intelligence.
-In this website, I am wishing to document my experience during this program and overall, my tech life.
+In this website, I wish to document my experience during this program and overall, my tech life.
 To have an overview of my profile, please visit [LinkedIn](https://www.linkedin.com/in/zmruhi/)

 Thanks for reading!